 IGA Communities Came Out Strong in Support of IGA’s Wounded Warrior Project® Event

-In the three years that IGA has been supporting Wounded Warrior Project® (WWP), IGA retailers across the country have gone above and beyond to get the word out about the important mission of WWP to honor and empower Wounded Warriors, and IGA communities have answered the call.
+IGA retailers across the country went above and beyond to get the word out about the important mission of Wounded Warrior Project® (WWP) to honor and empower Wounded Warriors, and IGA communities have answered the call.
 Read on for just a few of the many examples of community support from across the country.

 In 2013, Hogue's IGA hosted their fifth annual Father's Day car show where a portion of all sales of IGA Exclusive Brand bottled water, hotdog and hamburger buns, and ice cream went to support WWP.
 New this year additional funds were raised through a required $5 registration fee per car and sales of 50/50 raffle tickets for prizes donated by her vendors.
 As a result, Hogue's IGA raised about $1,000 for WWP.
 Additionally, Hogue's IGA was named winner in the Merchandising Category Winner for Best Public Service or Charitable Cause Event in the 2014 Creative Choice Awards.